← Back to all guidesFinding Free Chicken Coop Blueprints for Your Backyard Flock — chicken coop blueprints free

 What size should a coop be for 10 chickens?

-For 10 chickens, you'll need about 30-40 square feet inside the coop.
-If you're adding a run, give each bird 10 square feet out there too.
+For 10 chickens, aim for a coop size of 30-40 square feet.
+If you're adding a run, allocate 10 square feet per bird outside as well.

 Can I really build a coop for free?